teltploek/DetErOsDerSnakker/README.md

 ## Working on...

+ * Store previously converted articles in MongoDB database so we don't strain Google TTS service.
  * ~~Getting socket to communicate with the user per request rather than globally across all connections~~ Probably done... needs more testing.
  * ~~Getting weird unicode from comment feed translated to readable characters~~ Done!!
  * ~~Slicing up strings in 100 character bulks, sending to Google TTS and stiching up again afterwards~~ Done!!